Dry Stone Dyking

 The Isle of Sanday Knitters

 This was a knitting company based in Sanday from the late 1970s to the late 1990s that successfully designed, produced and sold traditional wool jumpers throughout the UK and further afield.
-It started as an idea; Mary Baker, who was married to the then island headteacher recognised the talent in the island and what started as islanders making crochet squares for a fashion company that advertised in a sewing magazine, grew into a successful cooperative that supplied knitwear to the likes of Saks Fifth Avenue and Bergdorf Goodman in New York and Hackett and Harrods in London.
-It gave women in Sanday the opportunity to earn an income for themselves and for Sandra Towrie, who had 3 young children at the time, the chance to travel to trade fairs in Paris, Munich, New York and London.
-NILPS funding supported Sandra, who had acquired the Isle of Sanday Knitters archive, to work with Sanday Heritage Centre to properly record and store the material and information relating to this important aspect of Sanday's recent history, deliver some traditional knitting sessions at the Sanday Community Crafthub and supported editing and printing costs associated with a book written by Sandra celebrating the Isle of Sanday Knitters story - The Isle of Sanday Knitters - How to
+Mary Baker, who was married to the then island headteacher recognised the knitting talent in the island and what started as islanders making crochet squares for a fashion company that advertised in a sewing magazine, grew into a successful cooperative that supplied knitwear to the likes of Saks Fifth Avenue and Bergdorf Goodman in New York and Hackett and Harrods in London.
+It gave women in Sanday, often for the first time, the opportunity to earn an income for themselves and for Sandra Towrie, who had 3 young children at the time, the chance to travel to trade fairs in Paris, Munich, New York and London.

 Traditional Straw Work